ruzeliang/organization_knowledge_graph_search/README.md

-# Organization Knowledge Graph Search Engine
+# Organization Knowledge Graph Search and Linking Engine

-This is a knowledge graph of organizations ready for search.
+This is a knowledge graph of organizations ready for search and entity linking.
 The knowledge graph is built by

 * crawling data from open-source websites, and
 * using advanced NLP and knowledge extraction and alignment algorithms to transform the webpages to knowledge graph
-* storing the knowledge in a Elasticsearch to allow the users to search the organizations by names
+* storing the knowledge in a Elasticsearch to allow the users to
+* * search the organizations by names
+* * link the entities mentioned in a free text

 To use it: